This is adapted from e-mail originally received from Wayne Staats, WS8RM

 to be given a job running the post office!

-came a herd of electrical pioneers whose names have become part of our
+After Franklin came a herd of electrical pioneers whose names have become

-(Chip) who had a reputation for being extremely lazy, would combine many
+grandson Micro C. (Chip) who had a reputation for being extremely lazy, would

 These pioneers